door‑knob‑to‑door‑lever conversion kit

 Ever used a doorknob with your elbow?
 It’s difficult!

 Door levers are more accessible than doorknobs for everyone.
 The simple solution is to install door levers in place of doorknobs.

 But what if you don’t have the tools to install a door lever?
 Or what if you don’t have the permission, such as at your workplace?

 I created a prototype to discover if it was feasible to create a kit that converts a doorknob into a door lever without using tools or destroying the door.

 I first tried to imagine how such a mechanism might work in my head, then transcribed those forms onto paper.
 Though the method was quick and flexible, drawings on paper had no meaningful physical constraints; just because something seemed to work in my head didn’t mean it’d be remotely viable.

-I cut out approximations of forms out of paper, giving me flexibility to confirm whether interlocking parts would be able to maneuver around one another.
+To test initial physical constraints, I cut out approximations of forms out of paper, giving me flexibility to confirm whether interlocking parts would be able to maneuver around one another.